JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 Сreate a <a href="cloud-get-access.xml">Qodana Cloud</a> account.
 </step>
 <step>
-In the %cloud% UI, navigate to your <a href="cloud-organizations.xml">organization</a>.
+In the %cloud% UI, navigate to your organization.

 <img src="qc-settings-organization-navigate-between.png" dark-src="qc-settings-organization-navigate-between_dark.png" width="706" alt="Creating an organization" border-effect="line" animated="true"/>
 </step>